syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ## New line styles

-The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows you to specify a new line style, or get the currently used new line style in the text.
-The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current new line style in the `EditControl` The `SetNewLineStyle` function accepts values from the `NewLineStyle` enumerator which has values like Windows, Mac, Unix, and Control.
-Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) function returns a `NewLineStyle` enumerator value which indicates the currently used new line style in the `EditControl`.
+The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows you to specify a end of line style, or get the currently used end of line style in the text.
+The [SetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_SetNewLineStyle_Syncfusion_IO_NewLineStyle_) method sets the current end of line style in the `EditControl` The `SetNewLineStyle` method accepts values from the `NewLineStyle` enumerator which has values like `Windows`, `Mac`, `Unix`, and `Control`.
+Similarly, the [GetNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_GetNewLineStyle) method returns a `NewLineStyle` enumerator value which indicates the currently used end of line style in the `EditControl`.

-### Changing the ​default new line style
+### Changing the ​default end of line style

-The [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is used to apply the [NewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.HTMLUI.Base.NewLineStyle.html) when loading an existing document or creating a new document in the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
+The [DefaultNewLineStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_DefaultNewLineStyle) property is used to apply the end of line style when loading an existing document or creating a new document in the [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html).
 The default value of the `DefaultNewLineStyle` property is `Control`.

 {% tabs %}

 {% highlight C# %}

+using System;
+using System.Drawing;
+using System.Windows.Forms;
+using Syncfusion.Windows.Forms.Tools;

+namespace Edit_demos
+{
+    public partial class Form1 : Form
+    {
+        private Syncfusion.Windows.Forms.Edit.EditControl editControl1;
+        public Form1()
+        {
+            InitializeComponent();
             this.editControl1 = new Syncfusion.Windows.Forms.Edit.EditControl();
- this.editControl1.Location = new Point(0, 100);
+            this.editControl1.Location = new Point(20, 100);
+            this.editControl1.Size = new Size(600, 400);
             this.editControl1.ShowEndOfLine = true;
             this.editControl1.DefaultNewLineStyle = Syncfusion.IO.NewLineStyle.Windows;
- this.Controls.Add(editcontrol1);
             this.editControl1.LoadFile();
+            this.Controls.Add(editControl1);
+        }
+    }
+}

 {% endhighlight %}